Ginkgo Biloba - Natural memory booster

 In the initial stages, the disease is often asymptomatic and is only discovered by chance - an indication of a PAD can be a missing foot pulse, for example.
 Men are affected about four times more often than women.
 Since sufferers feel pain at longer walking distances at a later stage of the disease and therefore have to stop more often, the disease is also known as a "window shopper's disease".

 Coronary artery disease is an arteriosclerotic narrowing that narrows the coronary arteries.
 The coronary stenosis leads to circulatory disorders of the heart muscle, which are either “silent” or may be noticeable through angina pectoris.
-The seizure-like pain that characterizes angina pectoris arises from inadequate blood flow to the heart.
+The seizure-like pain that characterises angina pectoris arises from inadequate blood flow to the heart.

 The brain can also be affected by an arterial circulatory disorder: this is called cerebral artery sclerosis.
-A lack of blood flow to the brain can lead to a large number of reversible or irreversible consequential damages: progressive cognitive deficits, dizziness, neurological failures and strokes (ischemic insults) occur most frequently.
+A lack of blood flow to the brain can lead to a large number of reversible or irreversible consequential damages: progressive cognitive deficits, dizziness, neurological failures, and strokes (ischemic insults) occur most frequently.

 The most important risk factors for arterial circulatory disorders are smoking, high blood pressure and metabolic diseases such as diabetes mellitus, increased lipid levels (hyperlipidemia), obesity and the metabolic syndrome.